deaumo/proxmox-terraform-ansible-csgo/README.md

 Define your user, password, DNS servers, and enter your SSH key from your terraform+ansible management host.

+:warning: Do not forget to resize the template disk accordingly to your needs !
+For running 4 servers, I needed 200 GB.
+To achieve this go to hardware tab of the template, hard disk, resize, and specify an increment (the value will be added to predefined disk space).

 ## Terraform configuration

 Modify the vars.tf file according to your needs.
 The variables are self-explanatory and are accompanied by a description to help you figure it out.

 ## CSGO variables